 - Chnage file permissions with Rsync

-You can instruct the Rsync to change files owner and group owners on destination.
+You can instruct the Rsync to change the files owner and group owners on the destination.
 Use option

 --chown=USER:GROUPwith Rsync to change file permission.